 Q: Where did you learn to paint?

 A: I have a Master's Degree in Architecture and a Minor in Art from the University of Idaho.
 But my education did not end there!
 I'm a seeker and continually learning/growing as an artist.
-I would say that I am definitely guided and mostly self taught.
-Currently, I am seeking a Master's degree in Sacred Art and Theology at the University of Pontifex.
+I am currently mentoring under several artists that I admire. (see about page under education)

 Q: What paint colors and tools do you use?